 “According to Google, 53 percent of mobile users abandon sites that take over 3 seconds to load.
 None of us can stand waiting for our iPad screens to respond to our touch.
 Content consumption habits, for business-critical transactions and entertainment alike, require instantaneous data transfer,” says Senesac.

 “If we experience too many loading delays…game over.
 However, these latency issues cannot be resolved by far off cloud data centers.
 Edge computing facilities will need to be deployed in order for content speeds to meet consumer expectations.”

-Sensesac adjustments on the technological back end will need to be made in order to get the device response speeds people demand for both business-critical and entertainment data consumption, with both edge data centres the size of a small bedroom and large cloud data centres needing to work together in a hybrid ecosystem.
+Sensesac adjustments on the technological back end will need to be made in order to get the device response speeds people demand for both business-critical and entertainment data consumption, with both edge data centers the size of a small bedroom and large cloud data centers needing to work together in a hybrid ecosystem.